Sandman (DC Comics): Garrett Sanford

 This version of the Sandman only appeared for a handful of issues and was generally unused for years thereafter.
-In a retcon by Roy Thomas, appearing in Wonder Woman #300 (Feb.
-1983), the Sandman is revealed to be Dr. Garrett Sanford, a UCLA psychology professor who became trapped in the Dream Dimension while saving the life of a great man (there are hints that it is a U.S. President), who was in a coma while being terrorized by a powerful nightmare monster.
+In a retcon by Roy Thomas, appearing in Wonder Woman #300 (February 1983), the Sandman is revealed to be Dr. Garrett Sanford, a UCLA psychology professor who became trapped in the Dream Dimension while saving the life of a great man (there are hints that it is a U.S. President), who was in a coma while being terrorized by a powerful nightmare monster.
 This issue, and the following appearance, note for the first time that his appearances outside the Dream Dimension were strictly limited to one hour, because physically entering the Dream Dimension was a one-way process, so others could send him equipment, but he could not be brought out.
-Despite this, Sanford nevertheless tries to romance Diana in spite of her acceptance of Steve Trevor's proposal of marriage.
+Despite this, Sanford tries to romance Diana in spite of her acceptance of Steve Trevor's proposal of marriage.
 The issue also introduced Hippolyta Trevor (daughter of the Earth-Two counterparts of Diana and Steve Trevor), who would later be married to Sanford's successor, Hector Hall, and a major character in the Vertigo series as mother of Daniel Hall.

 The Sandman also becomes an honorary member of the Justice League in Justice League of America Annual #1 (1983) (written by Paul Levitz and Len Wein), in which they fought Doctor Destiny, who had trapped Sanford in a tube like those used for Brute and Glob, and eventually the Justice League as well.
 Sanford declined a full membership because he cannot leave the Dream Dimension for more than an hour at a time.

 The latter two appearances, and the subsequent uses of the costume, featured a red hourglass on the front of the suit that did not appear in the Kirby (or Chua) art.

 Letters pages in the original series often complained of the series being too juvenile, while Wonder Woman #300 makes references to sexual dreams and has Sanford admit to observing Diana's dreams inappropriately.

 Sandman, Jed, Brute, and Glob, observed by Metron, appeared in one panel of Swamp Thing #62, Rick Veitch's first writing on the series.

+In Infinity, Inc. #50 (May 1988), it is revealed that Sanford had since gone insane due to the loneliness of the Dream Dimension and committed suicide.

+In 2016, DC Comics implemented another relaunch of its books called "DC Rebirth" which restored its continuity to a form much as it was prior to "The New 52".
+Garrett Sanford has been operating in the Dreaming as Sandman for a long time while being served by Brute and Glob.
+Unlike the pre-Crisis version, this version of Sanford wields an Orichalchum Whistle that enables him to leave the Dreaming.
+Sandman appeared to help Forager after falling into a trap by General Electric wielding a copy of the Orichalcum Whistle.
+Electric's plot was thwarted when Forager traveled back in time and caused a paradox.